100 Sights in Frankfurt, Germany (with Map and Images)

 St. Michael is a Roman Catholic church in the Nordend district of Frankfurt am Main.
 Since 2007, it has been a branch church of the parish of St. Josef Frankfurt am Main and, as a profile church, the centre for grief pastoral care of the Diocese of Limburg.
 The church is a cultural monument according to the Hessian Monument Protection Act.

-The Wörthspitze is a park in the Nied district of Frankfurt.
-It is part of the Frankfurt green belt, which has its starting point here.
-The large lawn of the Wörthspitze serves as a public dog run and is used in summer as a lawn and play area.
+The Wörthspitze is a park in the Frankfurt district of Nied.
+It is part of Frankfurt's green belt, which has its starting point here.
+The large lawn of the Wörthspitze serves as a public dog run and is used as a sunbathing lawn and play area in summer.

 The Südfriedhof is a cemetery in Frankfurt am Main in the district of Sachsenhausen.
 The cemetery was opened in 1868 as a replacement for the closed Old Sachsenhausen Cemetery in Brückenstraße/Schifferstraße.